feub/feub/README.md

 I'm Fabien, a web developer based out of Vosges in France 🌲

-Despite having 20+ years of experience in web development (mainly PHP), I've been recently learning and leaning towards "modern Javascript", mainly React.
+Despite having 20+ years of experience in web development (mainly PHP), I've been recently learning and leaning towards "modern Javascript", more precisely TypeScript, mainly React.

-- 🌱 I’m currently learning React/TypeScript/Node.js
+- 🐘 I’m currently getting stronger with Symfony